ibm-cloud-docs/Registry/registry_logs.md

 # Logging for {{site.data.keyword.registryshort_notm}}
 {: #registry_logs}

-{{site.data.keyword.cloud_notm}} services, such as {{site.data.keyword.registrylong}}, generate platform logs that you can use to investigate abnormal activity and critical actions in your account, and troubleshoot problems.
+{{site.data.keyword.registryshort_notm}} generates platform logs that you can route and analyze to investigate abnormal activity, audit critical actions, and troubleshoot problems.
 {: shortdesc}

 {{site.data.keyword.logs_routing_full_notm}} is a platform service.
 You can use {{site.data.keyword.logs_routing_full_notm}} to route the platform logs in your account to your choice of destination by configuring a tenant that defines where the platform logs are sent.
 For more information, see [About Logs Routing](/docs/logs-router?topic=logs-router-about).